AnnikaTjuka/annikatjuka.github.io/index.md

 ## Outreach activities

 **Blog posts**

 Tjuka, Annika.
+"How to organize a virtual journal club (How to do X in linguistics 3)," in Computer-Assisted Language Comparison in Practice, 20/01/2021, [https://calc.hypotheses.org/2613](https://calc.hypotheses.org/2613).

+Tjuka, Annika.
 "Possibilities of digital communication in linguistics (How to do X in linguistics 2)," in Computer-Assisted Language Comparison in Practice, 07/12/2020, [https://calc.hypotheses.org/2556](https://calc.hypotheses.org/2556).